-In the back there’s plenty of leg and headroom and rear passengers will have their own touchscreens to control the climate and infotainment.
-Disappointingly though for some, there’s no frunk, so you’ll need to store your grubby charging cables in the boot.
+In the back there’s plenty of leg and headroom and rear passengers have their own touchscreens to control the climate and infotainment.
+Disappointingly though, there’s no frunk, so you’ll need to store your grubby charging cables in the boot.
 Boss Henrik Fisker told electrifying.com that the firm’s research showed that very few electric car owners actually use a frunk, so they saved the cost of development and testing for hinges and seals by not bothering with one.

-Fisker has yet to reveal the capacities of the two battery packs it will offer when the Ocean is launched next year, but Electrifying.com expects the entry-level pack to be around 80kWh in size with the larger battery to be more than 90kWh.
+Fisker has yet to confirmed the exact capacities of the two battery packs the Ocean will be offered with, but Electrifying.com expects the entry-level pack to be around 70kWh in size with the larger battery to be around 100kWh.

 To reduce costs, Fisker will equip the front-wheel drive model with a pack that uses lithium-ion phosphate (LFP) cell chemistry supplied by CATL.
 According to Fisker, the entry level model will have a range of around 275 miles.
 LFP batteries are cheaper to produce and contain no cobalt, but have less energy density.
 That means the range of LFP batteries is usually less than a traditional Nickel Manganese Cobalt (NMC) battery packs.
 Tesla has been using LFP batteries in its lower-spec Model 3 variants for more than a year, so the technology is tried and tested.

 Buyers wanting more range will be able to opt for a larger NMC pack.
-This will deliver power to the road via dual motors and all-wheel drive and Fisker simulations believe that European spec cars should be able to hit an impressive 390 miles on a single charge.
+This will deliver power to the road via dual motors and all-wheel drive, and Fisker simulations believe that European spec cars should be able to hit an impressive 391 miles on a single charge.

-The Fisker Ocean will be built by Magna-Steyr at a carbon-neutral factory in Graz, Austria and will be priced from £34,990.
+The Fisker Ocean will be built by Magna-Steyr at a carbon-neutral factory in Graz, Austria and will be priced from £34,990 for the front-wheel-drive 275bhp car with the smallest battery.
 That would put the Ocean in direct price competition with other SUVs such as the smaller battery versions of the Volkswagen ID.4, ŠKODA Enyaq and the Hyundai IONIQ 5.